vinittippanawar/2-TIER-ARCHITECTURE-WITH-RDS/README.md

 -Target: igw-id

-For private subnet, no IGW route was added.
-Created nat gateway and added entery of public subnet and attachted to private subnet.

 Created a Route Table named my-rt and associated private subnet to it.
+Created nat gateway and added entery of public subnet and attachted to private subnet route table(my-rt).for update and installation of services.

 ✅ Now my architecture had proper separation — web in public, DB in private.